-Apple Designs Two Custom Face Mask Styles for Corporate and Retail Employees
+Apple Designs Custom Face Mask for Corporate and Retail Employees [Updated]

 Apple's design teams have created two kinds of protective masks that are now being distributed to retail and corporate employees, reports Bloomberg.

-Note: Update: Apple has informed Bloomberg that it only designed the Apple Face Mask.
-The ClearMask was sourced in partnership with Gallaudet University, which specializes in educating deaf and and hard of hearing students, and it was tested with Apple employees.
-Apple is working on its own transparent mask options for future use.